The Far Ultraviolet Background: Background

 \section{Background}

-The diffuse background in the range 912--2000\,\AA\ is of central importance to the physics of the diffuse atomic phases -- the Cold Neutral Medium (CNM) and the Warm Neutral Medium (WNM).
-Historically, the various bands of ultra-violet (UV) were defined by wavelength properties of detectors and mirror coatings.
-For instance, mirrors coated with MgF$_2$ lose reflectivity below 1150\,\AA.
-With advances in coating technology, along with the rapid progress in detector technology, the boundaries between the bands started to blur.
-The International Ultraviolet Observatory (IUE) had two spectrographs: the short wavelength spectrograph, covering the range 1150--2000\,\AA\ and the long wavelength spectrograph, covering 1850--3300\,\AA.
-The Far Ultraviolet Spectroscopic Explorer (FUSE) focused on the spectral region between Lyman cutoff and Lyman-$\alpha$, 905--1195\AA.
-FIMS aboard S. Korea's STSat-1 mission was designed to explore the far ultraviolet sky, defined by the wavelength range, 900--1750\,\AA.
+The diffuse background in the wavelength range 912--2000\,\AA\ is of central importance to the physics of the diffuse atomic phases -- the Cold Neutral Medium (CNM) and the Warm Neutral Medium (WNM).
+Even though historically, the various bands of ultra-violet (UV) were defined by wavelength properties of detectors and mirror coatings, here, following the Galaxy Evolution Explorer mission (\GALEX), the Far-Ultraviolet (FUV) band covers the wavelength range 1350--1750\,\AA.

-For this paper we use the Far Ultraviolet (FUV) and the Near UV (NUV) bands as defined by the passbands of the GALaxy Evolution eXplorer (\GALEX; \citealt{mfs+05}): FUV (1350--1750\,\AA) and NUV (1750--2800\,\AA).
-The GALEX FUV band was specifically designed to avoid the two strongest foreground lines in the FUV band: the geo-coronal Ly$\alpha$ and the 1302--1306\,\AA\ O~I airglow triplet, both of which are seen even during the dead of the satellite night.

 The diffuse FUV radiation, via photo-electric ionization of C~I and photo-electric heating of dust particles, heats the two atomic phases mentioned above.
-The same radiation, via ionization of elements with ionization potential less than that of hydrogen, also provides residual ionization to the two atomic phases.
-The FUV background is of importance for the molecular medium also.
-FUV photons excite the Lyman and Werner bands of H$_2$ \citep{dw80} which result in UV fluorescent line emission and once in ten times leads to dissociations \citep{J74}.
+The same radiation, via ionization of heavier elements also provides residual ionization to the two atomic phases.
+FUV photons excite the Lyman and Werner bands of H$_2$ \citep{dw80} which result in UV fluorescent line emission and once in ten times leads to dissociations \citep{J74,db96}.
 In the process, the strength of FUV radiation determines the transition in diffuse clouds between atomic and molecular phases.

-Separately, scattering of solar photons by zodiacal dust particles constitute an irreducible background for space missions located in the inner Solar system, e.g., the Hubble Space Telescope (HST) in low earth orbit (LEO) or the planned Russian Spektr-UF mission (aka ``World Space Observatory" or WSO) which is expected to be in a geo-synchronous orbit (GEO; \citealt{bss+16}).
-However, the Sun is faint in the FUV.
-Ergo, the sky is dark in the FUV band.
-As a result, the FUV band is most attractive for low surface brightness imaging of galaxies \citep{O87}.
-Indeed, it is precisely this advantage of the FUV band that allowed \GALEX\ to discover very faint star-forming complexes well beyond the optical disk and with sensitivity better than that provided by ground-based H$\alpha$ imaging \citep{bls11}.